Originally published on Sep 7, 2017.

 PROFIT NOT REQUIRED

 It has long been proven that Amazon simply does not have to show a profit to make shareholders happy (a “tech unicorn” if you will), unlike almost every other company on Wall Street.
 This allows them to continue to invest into the future, taking on big capital investments and research and development for new technologies.
 It will also allow them to make even a smaller profit on their government contracts.
-Standing as low as 4% for some government contracts, this play a huge role in winning contracts.
+Standing as low as 4% for some government contracts, this plays a huge role in winning contracts.

 The Big 3, however, has their dividend, revenue and earnings watched closely, every quarter.
 They are forced to make big strategic acquisitions rather than growing organically and building capabilities in-house.